SeakMengs/dotfiles/README.md

 # Introduction

 This repository contains my personal dotfiles for my Arch Linux setup.
 It features auto color scheme based on selected wallpaper.
-The dotfiles are managed using GNU Stow.
-Feel free to use any part of the configuration that you find useful :)
+The dotfiles are managed using `GNU Stow`, there is a scripts in the `.config/scripts/syncdot.sh` which I use to sync the dotfiles, although keep in mind that `personal`, `etc`, `screenshots` will not be synced.
+For further information check `stow-local-ignore`.
+Feel free to use any part of the configuration that you find useful.
+Enjoy :)

 # Screenshots